 Our reasoning is twofold:

 One of the elements of school our homeschooled kids can miss out on is repetition.
 We have found there is not enough reinforcement by attending a class once a week, particularly with the foundational academic skills we are focusing on.

 Another element we found our homeschooled kids were lacking was the ability to have that ‘school-like’ bonding with other kids.
 We were unsatisfied having to micromanage their social lives and we found they weren’t making strong enough connections with kids they only saw once a week.
 We wanted them to have a place where they could have their own world with their peers, away from home and parents.
 We wanted them to see each other on a regular basis and for longer periods of time.

 Is there homework?

 We offer the option of take-home work for families that want it.
 Sometimes parents appreciate having an external motivation to get kids to do some schoolwork.
 We can provide that.
 Some parents want their days out-of-class to be free of schoolwork.
 We can provide that too.
 Take-home work is never something that needs to be done for the next class, it is optional take-home reinforcement.

-That said, these classes are not a replacement for school and are not meant to bear the full or even the majority of the burden of satisfying educational requirements.
+That said, these classes are not a replacement for school and are not designed, able or allowed to bear the full or even the majority of the burden of satisfying educational requirements.